Fourier interpolation with zeros of zeta and $L$-functions

 We start from the assumption that any ``reasonable'' function $f$ can be represented as

 where $\Lambda$ and $\Lambda^*$ are two sequences of real numbers with no finite accumulation point and the associated functions $g_{\lambda}(x)$ and $h_{\lambda^*}(x)$ also are ``reasonable'', so that convergence of the two series is ensured.
-We also require that this representation behaves in an expected way under the Fourier transform, so that
+We also require that this representation behaves in the expected way under Fourier transformation, so that

 The basic phenomenon that we observe is that the two (general) Dirichlet series

 admit meromorphic extension to~$\mathbb{C}$ for every~$x$, with simple poles at~$x$ and at the points of the dual sequence~$\Lambda$.
 Moreover, the two Dirichlet series are intertwined by a functional equation.
 By duality, an analogous result holds if we reverse the roles of the two sequences and replace $h_{\lambda^*}(x)$ by $\widehat{g_{\lambda}}(\xi)$.
 Conversely, as will be demonstrated in concrete terms in later sections of this paper, Dirichlet series kernels with such properties generate, by contour integration, Fourier interpolation formulas, with the range of validity depending on specific quantitative properties of these kernels.